getavalon/docs/pages/1.0/index.md

 ## Contributing

-To contribute to this project, see one of the following pages for [mindbender/core](https://github.com/mindbender-studio/core) for function and API, [mindbender/setup](https://github.com/mindbender-studio/setup) for setup and distribution, [mindbender/config](https://github.com/mindbender-studio/config) for data.
+To contribute to this project, see one of the following pages for [avalon/core](https://github.com/getavalon/core) for function and API, [avalon/setup](https://github.com/getavalon/setup) for setup and distribution, [avalon/config](https://github.com/getavalon/config) for data.

-Contributing to any Mindbender project assumes a working knowledge of [Git](https://git-scm.com) and an understanding of the [Fork and Pull-Request](https://guides.github.com/activities/forking/) workflow.
+Contributing to any Avalon project assumes a working knowledge of [Git](https://git-scm.com) and an understanding of the [Fork and Pull-Request](https://guides.github.com/activities/forking/) workflow.

 Enjoy and hope to see you soon!